-Chicken – I used bone-in, skin-on chicken thighs but boneless thighs, wings, or drumsticks can be used as well.
-The sauce will also work with chicken breasts; adjust the cooking times as breasts take less time to cook than thighs.
-Your best bet would be to check with a meat thermometer or cut the chicken to see if the meat is no longer pink and that the juices run clear.
+- Chicken – I used bone-in, skin-on chicken thighs but boneless thighs, wings, or drumsticks can be used as well.
+The sauce will also work with chicken breasts – just adjust the cooking times as breasts take less time to cook than thighs.
+Your best bet would be to check with a meat thermometer or cut the chicken to see if the meat is no longer pink and if the juices run clear.

-Marination – Skip marination if you’re short on time but I do recommend marinating the chicken for at least 30 minutes for more flavor.
+- Marination – Skip marinating if you’re short on time but I recommend marinating the chicken for at least 30 minutes for more flavor.
 You’ll get the best results if marinated overnight.
-If you’re opposed to using the marinade as a serving sauce, you can divide the sauce into two and use half to marinate with and the other half for pouring over the chicken before baking.
+If you don’t like using the marinade as a serving sauce, divide the sauce into two and use half to marinate and the other half for pouring over the chicken before baking.

-Baking – You’ll want, at the very minimum, a 9×9 baking dish to bake this.
+- Baking – You’ll want, at the very minimum, a 9×9 baking dish to bake this.
 There’s going to be a lot of sauce to dish out later so a baking sheet will not work.
-You can also bake this recipe in oven-safe skillets like a 12″ cast iron skillet or a 12″ stainless steel skillet.
+You can also bake this recipe in an oven-safe skillet.

-Balsamic vinegar – 1/4 a cup of balsamic vinegar may sound like a lot but the chicken won’t be overwhelmed by the sour vinegar taste because the honey balances it out.
-I didn’t cook down the sauce since I wanted all of it to soak up the rice I paired it with.
-If you prefer a thicker sauce to drizzle with, bring the sauce to a boil in a saucepan and add some cornstarch slurry.
+- Balsamic vinegar – 1/4 a cup of balsamic vinegar may sound like a lot and overpowering.
+The chicken won’t be overwhelmed with a sourness because the honey balances it out.
+I wanted more sauce so I didn’t it cook down to thicken it.
+If you prefer a thicker sauce though, bring it to a boil in a saucepan and add a cornstarch slurry.

-Olive oil – Since I used chicken thighs with skin for this recipe, I only added a tablespoon of olive oil to the sauce.
+- Olive oil – I only used a tablespoon of olive oil since I used chicken thighs with skin.
 The skin will render its own fat while baking so you really don’t need much oil, if any.
 If you’re using thighs or breasts with no skin, you might want to add an extra tablespoon of olive oil to the sauce.

-Reheating in the oven – Place leftover chicken in a baking dish with some of its sauce.
-Cover with foil and bake at 350°F for 15 minutes or until the chicken is warmed through and reads an internal temperature of 165°F. Remove foil then broil for a couple of minutes to get your skins crispy again.
+- Reheating in the oven – Place leftover chicken in a baking dish with some of its sauce.
+Cover with foil and bake at 350°F for 15 minutes or until the chicken is warmed through with an internal temperature of 165°F. Remove foil then broil for a couple of minutes to get your skins crispy again.

-Add some heat – Sprinkle with a few dashes of red pepper flakes.
+- Add some heat – Add a little kick with a few dashes of red pepper flakes.

 And that’s about it.
-For other balsamic recipes, there’s balsamic glazed salmon and slow cooker balsamic roast.
-Enjoy your chicken and let me know how you liked it and what you paired it with in the comments below!
+For more balsamic recipes, try balsamic glazed salmon and slow cooker balsamic roast.
+Enjoy your chicken and let me know how you liked it, what substitutions you made, or what you paired it with in the comments below!